-The magnificent Arctic Fox stands almost 20” tall and was a limited edition of only 100 sculptures in 1980, introduced at $4500.
-On the 1982 price list it appears for $4700 but had been completed by 1988. (sculpted by Charles Oldham)
+The magnificent Arctic Fox, about to dine on some surprised lemmings, stands almost 20” tall and was a limited edition of only 100 sculptures in 1980, introduced at $4500, and completed in 1983.
+Sculpted by Charles Oldham.

 Far more likely to be found in the barnyard than the woodlands, Burro ‘Fitzgerald’ was an open edition introduced in 1964 at $30.
 He was named in memory of President John Fitzgerald Kennedy.
-Still being produced in 1985, his price had risen to $175 but then was retired before 1988.
+He was retired in 1983.

-Update, December 2017: An Archive reader recently alerted me to an interesting snippet about Fitzgerald.
-According to Delores DeJohn, who is listed in the 2004 Guinness Book of World Records as having the world’s largest collection of donkey items (690), he was designed as a replica of a figurine that Rose Kennedy presented to her son when he received the Democratic presidental nomination in 1960.
+An Archive reader alerted me to an interesting snippet about Fitzgerald.
+According to Delores DeJohn, who is listed in the 2004 Guinness Book of World Records as having the world’s largest collection of donkey items (690), he was designed as a replica of a figurine that Rose Kennedy presented to her son when he received the Democratic presidential nomination in 1960.
 I am trying to find confirmation of this from other sources but it’s certainly interesting enough to mention here in the interim!
 Supposedly, Fitzgerald was the late Ms. DeJohn’s favorite donkey figurine.

 Almost two decades later this young Burro ‘Benjamin’ was released as an open edition in 1983, for $185.
-He is 5.25” high.
+He is 5.25” high and was designed by Susan Eaton.
 For a number of years it continued to be sold under that name, but when Cybis began yearly adding sculptures to their second nativity set they decided to include Benjamin as one of the 1985 additions.
 In keeping with their format of making each nativity piece in both a full-color naturalistic version and also a plain white bisque version with gold accents, they did the same with this one and renamed it “Burro, Reclining”.
 It is the same sculpture as the 1983 edition in all respects except the name.
 See the Nativity post for his price history from that time forward.

 Cybis’ charming Raccoon ‘Raffles’ became a collector favorite as soon as he was introduced in 1965; the advertising copy from Cybis explains his name as having been chosen “because he is such an engaging thief.” (shades of David Niven!)
-Standing 7.5” high, he was an open edition initially priced at $110, and was likely retired in 1981.
+Standing 7.5” high, he was an open edition initially priced at $110, and was retired in Spring 1980 at $365.
 This was one of Lynn Klockner Brown’s earliest designs for Cybis after joining them in 1964.

 The two photos are a good illustration of how the colors on a particular piece may vary as a result of the individual hand painting; the second example has much darker fur and a few of the cherries are depicted in different stages of ripeness.
 The first example is the typical coloration, and in fact I was surprised that this second one was not described in the auction listing as being an artist’s proof in view of the unusual intensity of the colors.